xerolinux/XeroWiki/docs/distro.md

 **Gnome Note :**

 > I highly recommend against installing too many extensions if you want to keep your system stable.
 Also, please avoid using any themes, as they might cause overall issues since the Gnome devs do not like it when you do.
 In the end it's all up to you.
 You have been warned ;)

+## Hybrid/Dual GPUs

+Hybrid laptops with both integrated graphics (iGPU) and dedicated graphics cards (dGPU) can be a bit tricky, as there's no one-size-fits-all solution.
+The idea behind this setup is to save battery life and keep things cool, so the dGPU isn’t meant to do all the heavy lifting all the time.

+We’re keeping it simple by providing the essential drivers to help everything run smoothly, without any extra tools.
+But if you love tinkering and want to explore other options, go for it!
+The beauty of open-source software is that you have the freedom to customize your experience.
+So dive in, have fun, and make your laptop uniquely yours!

 ## Support/Issues